Nikita-J/nikita_fctest/README1.md

    `<script src=”bower_components/fusionmaps/fusioncharts.maps.js”></script>`

-4. Load the map definition file(s) for the map(s) to be rendered using the format:**fusioncharts.<MAP_ALIAS>.js**, where MAP_ALIAS gets replaced by the map’s JavaScript alias.
+4. Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.&lt;MAP_ALIAS&gt;.js**, where **MAP_ALIAS** gets replaced by the map’s JavaScript alias.
 Click [here](http://www.fusioncharts.com/dev/getting-started/list-of-maps.html) to get the alias names for all map definition files.
 Map definition files for all maps to be rendered in the application have to be included.

   `<script src=”bower_components/fusionmaps/maps/fusioncharts.world.js”></script>`